-Suggested Use: 1-4 capsules per day, in divided doses, with meals
+Suggested Use: 1-4 capsules daily.
+Consume with food.

 Magnesium (citrate/malate) -

 Magnesium activates the enzymes necessary for a number of physiological functions, including neuromuscular contractions, cardiac function, and the regulation of the acid- alkaline balance in the body.
 It is necessary for the metabolism of carbohydrates, amino acids and fats; also for energy production, and the utilization of calcium, phosphorus, sodium, and potassium.
 This vital mineral also helps utilize B-complex vitamins, vitamin C, and vitamin E.

 What Is It?

 chelates, supporting the metabolism and utilization

 of many essential nutrients.
 Additionally, magnesium

 plays an important role in the proper functioning of